-The multiple answer question type requires students to correct indicate all of the correct answers to a question in order to receive full credit for the question.
-These images illustrate how to indicate a correct choice (below left) and what the resulting question looks like (below right).
+The multiple answer question type requires students to correctly indicate all of the correct answers to a question in order to receive full credit for the question.
+The image below illustrates how to indicate a correct choice and what the resulting question looks like.

 Select missing word questions

-This question type is similar to the drag and drop into text type, but instead of dragging, students select the correct response from a drop-down menu.
-Indicate where each drop-down menu will go by inserting [], [], etc. for each group of options.
+This question type is similar to the drag and drop into text type, but instead of dragging, students select the correct response from a drop-down list.

 Drag and drop onto image questions

 The most sophisticated (read complicated!) of the advanced question types, this kind of question requires students to drag and drop text onto an image in order to demonstrate their understanding.
 Not surprisingly, it is even more complicated than the preceding types to set up, but we're here to help!

 We have recently added a new question type that accommodates mathematical formulas.
 While our Moodle expertise is pretty broad, our ability to help with these questions lies in referring you to this extensive help site.